-Plagiarism and cheating are also forms of falsification and subject the student to academic penalties, including a 0 on the assignment/test, parent notification as well as disciplinary action.
+Plagiarism and cheating are also forms of falsification and subject the student to academic penalties as well as disciplinary action.
 Violations of this rule could result in suspension or expulsion.

 14. False alarms, false reports, and bomb threats

 A false emergency alarm, report or bomb threat endangers the safety forces that are responding, the citizens of the community, and persons in the building.
 What may seem like a prank is a dangerous stunt.
 Violations of this rule could result in suspension or expulsion.